martinlejko/hotel_management_system/README.md

 ### Common Issues and Solutions
 - **Missing NuGet Packages**: If you see errors about missing packages, run `dotnet restore` again
 - **Database Errors**: Delete the database file if corrupted - it will be recreated on next run
-- **UI Rendering Issues**: Make sure you have the latest graphics drivers installed
 - **Build Errors**: Ensure you have the correct .NET SDK version installed (8.0+)

 If you encounter persistent issues, please submit an issue on the GitHub repository.